Gromov-Hausdorff limit of Wasserstein spaces on point clouds: Introduction

-The $\infty$-OT distance measures the min-max cost of transporting one measure into the other.
-This is the distance that we use to measure how close $\nu_n$ is from $\nu$.
-We point out that the $\infty$-OT distance between $\nu$ and $\nu_n$ admits a formulation in terms of transportation \textit{maps}
+The $\infty$-OT distance measures the min-max cost of transporting a given distribution of mass into another.
+We use this distance to measure how close $\nu_n$ is from $\nu$.
+We point out that $d_\infty(\nu, \nu_n)$ admits a formulation in terms of transport \textit{maps}

 where the $\min$ in the above formula is taken over all transportation maps between $\nu$ and $\nu_n$.
-The existence and uniqueness of minimizers to this problem is established in \cite{Champion}, as well as the equivalence of $d_\infty(\nu, \nu_n)$ with the minimization problem involving transportation maps.
-From now on we use $T_n$ to represent the optimal transportation map and we let
+The equivalence of these two formulations, as well as the existence and uniqueness of minimizers to these problems, are topics studied in \cite{Champion}.
+From now on we use $T_n$ to represent the optimal transport map between $\nu$ and $\nu_n$ and we let $\delta_n$ be

-\begin{remark} Let $Z$ be a finite subset of $\T^d$ with cardinality $k$ and let $\mu_k$ be the empirical measure associated to $Z$, i.e. all points in $Z$ are given the same weight.
-Then, regardless of what $Z$ is , the $\infty$-OT distance between $\mu_k$ and $\nu$ satisfies the lower bound
+\begin{remark} Let $Z$ be a finite subset of $\T^d$ with cardinality $k$ and let $\mu_k$ be the empirical measure associated to $Z$, i.e. all points in $Z$ are given the same amount of mass.
+Then, regardless of what $Z$ is, the $\infty$-OT distance between $\mu_k$ and $\nu$ satisfies the lower bound

 where $C_d$ is a constant only depending on dimension.
-Indeed, if this was not the case, then it would be possible to construct $k$ disjoint balls in $\T^d$ whose union has bigger $\nu$-measure than $\T^d$ itself. \end{remark}
+Indeed, if this was not the case, it would be possible to construct $k$ disjoint balls in $\T^d$ whose union has bigger $\nu$-measure than $\T^d$ itself. \end{remark}